Tensors with maximal symmetries: Introduction

 The {\it exponent of matrix multiplication} $\omega$ is a fundamental constant that controls the complexity of basic operations in linear algebra.
 It is generally conjectured that $\omega = 2$, which would imply that one could multiply $\bfn \times \bfn$ matrices using $O(\nnn^{2+\ep})$ arithmetic operations for any $\ep>0$.
-The current state of knowledge is $2\leq \omega \leq 2.3728639$ \cite{LeGall:2014:PTF:2608628.2608664} but it has been known since 1989 that $\omega \leq 2.3755$ \cite{copwin135}.
+The current state of knowledge is $2\leq \omega < 2.3728596$ \cite{arXiv:2010.05846}, but it has been known since 1989 that $\omega \leq 2.3755$ \cite{copwin135}.

 One motivation for this paper is the {\it Ambainis-Filmus-Le Gall challenge}: find new tensors that give good upper bounds on $\omega$ via Strassen's laser method \cite{MR882307}.
-(See \cite{copwin135,BCS,MR3388238} for expositions of the method.)
+See \cite{copwin135,BCS,MR3388238} for expositions of the method.
 This challenge is motivated by the results of \cite{MR3388238}, where the authors showed that the main tool used so far to obtain upper bounds, Strassen's laser method applied to the Coppersmith-Winograd tensor using coordinate restrictions, can never prove $\omega < 2.3$.
-(Also see \cite{DBLP:conf/innovations/AlmanW18,2018arXiv181008671A,2018arXiv181206952C} for further limitations.)
+Further limitations are proved in \cite{DBLP:conf/innovations/AlmanW18,2018arXiv181008671A,2018arXiv181206952C}.
 Tensors with continuous symmetry are central to the implementation of the laser method.
 Advancing ideas in \cite{MR3682743}, we isolate geometric features of the Coppersmith-Winograd tensors and find other tensors with similar features, in the hope they will be useful for the laser method.
 The point of departure of this paper was the observation that Coppersmith-Winograd tensors have very large symmetry groups.
 This led us to the classification problem.
 Our main theorem, while uncovering new geometry, fails to produce new tensors good for the laser method, as none of the tensors in Theorem \ref{symthmc} is better than the big Coppersmith-Winograd tensor for the laser method.
-However, in \cite{CGLV2}, guided by the results in this paper, we introduce a skew cousin of the little Coppersmith-Winograd tensor $T_{cw,q}$, analyze its utility for the laser method, and show it is potentially better for the laser method than existing tensors.
+However, in \cite{CGLV2}, guided by the results in this paper, we introduce a skew cousin of the small Coppersmith-Winograd tensor $T_{cw,q}$, analyze its utility for the laser method, and show it is potentially better for the laser method than existing tensors.
 In particular, $T_{skewcw,2}$, like its cousin $T_{cw,2}$, potentially could be used to prove $\omega=2$.
+See Corollary \ref{degen2CW} and the discussion below it for an important consequence for the laser method.